Jeffries: Trump default comments complicate debt talks

 Trump predicted such an event would never occur, because Democrats would first “cave” and accept the GOP’s proposed cuts.
 But he also downplayed the harm a default would have on the economy, suggesting the national debt poses a greater threat while urging Republicans to hold the line in their cost-cutting demands.

-“Maybe you have a bad week or a bad day,” he said.
+“Maybe you have a bad week or a bad day,” Trump said.
 “But look, you have to cut your costs.”

 That position marks a 180-degree reversal of Trump’s actions in office, when he raised the debt ceiling three times in four years, and even went after the leaders of his own party — Senate Republican Leader Mitch McConnell (Ky.) and then-Speaker Paul Ryan (R-Wis.) — for moving too slowly to get a debt-limit hike to his desk.